 If you really want to be good, then don’t just love your family, friends and people who are good to you:

 The statement in the first chapter and verse of Job, then, needs to be taken with a grain of salt.
 It isn’t true.
 It can’t be true, because we know that no man is righteous before God, but that statement sets the stage for the entire Book of Job.
-It isn’t meant to be taken as true, but it is the way Job viewed himself.
+Maybe it isn’t meant to be taken as true.
+Maybe it is meant to clue us into the way Job viewed himself.